Last Updated On September 7th, 2019

 The Saatva mattress base is made with steel springs for long-lasting strength and durability.
 You can see this feature listed as number 4 in the photo above.
 This feature isn’t something that most people would think about when buying a mattress, but if you want something that will last a long time then you should consider it.

-One of the reasons steel is such a durable material is because it resists corrosion and wears.
+One of the best reasons why steel is such a durable material is because it resists corrosion and wear.
 You wouldn’t think that corrosion could occur on mattresses but over time, the weight of all of your sweat and dead skin cells will wear down any mattress.

 An article published by the American Council on Science and Health discussed how used mattresses might have over ten million mites that feed off of dead skin, hair, and sweat.
-All of these mites continue to build up over the years and add extra weight to a mattress.
+All of these mites continue to build up over the years and add extra weight to an old mattress.

 Steel is usually the most common material used in mattress coils because it holds shape and strength even under added weight over time.
 This is a beneficial feature that Saatva mattresses include, although you’ll find this feature in many other innerspring mattresses too.

 As you can see in the above point number 5, Saatva mattresses come with a euro pillow top, which generally offers more comfort and sustainability than one without.
 A euro pillow top is much different than a regular pillow top because it has more padding that is added underneath the outer cover and is sewn flush on top to create a more uniform appearance.

 The Saatva euro pillow top mattresses claim to offer more padding and cushion than what you’d find in any regular pillow top mattress.
 This is a positive feature that anyone would enjoy especially if you prefer pillow tops and want your mattress to be extra soft.